cjoyneruk/bn_zest/README.md

 #### Requirements

 `bn_zest` requires Python 3 (I'm not sure of the lowest version but 3.6 has worked for me).
-It also requires `pandas` and `pomegrante`, which in turn requires , these are all contained in the requirement.txt file.
+It also requires `pandas` and `pomegrante`, which in turn require other packages, a full list is in the requirements.txt file.

 #### Instructions

 It is recommended to create a virtual environment.

-I have encountered issues when installing pomegranate because (for some unkown reason) Cython it is not listed in the installation dependencies even though it depend on it.
+I have encountered issues when installing pomegranate because (for some unkown reason) Cython it is not listed in the installation dependencies even though it is!
 It is therefore necessary to install a few packages beforehand, this can be done with pip (probably also conda but I've not tried)

 ```
 pip install nose joblib scipy numpy networkx Cython
 ```

-Once installed the easiest way to install `bn_zest` is (if you have git installed) to issue the command
+Once those have been installed the easiest next step (if you have git on your computer) is to issue the command

 ```
 pip install git+https://github.research.its.qmul.ac.uk/ahw387/bn_zest --no-cache-dir